 The Applicant is meeting the standards described in the “Academic Performance” section of the Program Standards Document.
 Include an itemized list of the criteria by which the Applicant was graded.

-The Applicant’s academic performance is adequate to maintain its enrollment plans, including a comparison with schools of similar demographics in instances where academics are at a “C” or below.
+The Applicant’s academic performance is adequate to maintain its enrollment plans, including a comparison with schools of similar demographics in instances where academics are less than 70% of statewide averages.

 – Underlying Investment Grade Rating

-Except as provided in paragraph (b), please attach a recent rating report from Fitch Ratings, Moody’s Investors Service, or S&P Global, showing that the Applicant has been assigned an underlying investment grade rating for the proposed bond issue.
+Please attach a recent rating report from Fitch Ratings, Moody’s Ratings, or S&P Global Ratings, showing that the Applicant has been assigned an underlying rating of BB or higher (or equivalent) for the proposed bond issue.
 The rating report should be dated not more than 90 days before the date of the Application.

-For an Applicant that has not been assigned an underlying investment grade rating for the proposed bond issue, but is applying for the issuance of bonds under the Program pursuant to Section 3(b) of the Program Standards Document, please attach a report showing that the Applicant meets each of the Alternative CEP Requirements.

-– Audited Financial Statements

-Please provide copies of the five most recent annual independent audited financial statements for the Applicant.
-(If the Applicant has been in existence for less than five years, please provide copies of the annual audit for each year the school has been in operation.)

-– Mission Statement

-Provide Applicant’s mission statement, including a description of any special emphasis offered within the Applicant’s curriculum.
-Provide an explanation of what factors entice students to enroll at the Applicant’s school.

 – Waiting List

 In addition to the waiting list required as part of the Financing Application, the Applicant must certify that the waiting list (which must be maintained electronically) has been updated within the last 12 months.
 Waiting list details must include the date each application was received or confirmed and duplicate applications must be eliminated from the waiting list as part of the annual update and confirmation process.
 When a student is accepted or declined for enrollment, that student must be removed from the waiting list.
 Access to the Applicant’s electronic waitlist must be provided to the Authority at the time of application.
 Please provide access via a separate email to the Authority and Special Counsel to the Authority at the time of filing the application.
 Waitlist statistics must be provided to the Authority using the table format below: